 - Vendor creation activities are primarily performed in Supply Management.
-There isn’t a charge currently for vendor creation and to my knowledge this hasn’t been considered.
+There isn’t a charge currently for vendor creation and to my knowledge, this hasn’t been considered.

-- Creating a new vendor is included as part of our recharge model, but this is at group level, so the individual budget holder is unlikely to be aware.
+- Creating a new vendor is included as part of our recharge model, but this is at the group level, so the individual budget holder is unlikely to be aware.
 The charge captured reflects the transactional cost of creating a new vendor, and not the full business cost.
 We are considering adapting our charging model to help drive the right behaviors and outcomes.
 Charging for vendor creation is one approach we are considering to discourage employees from creating additional and unnecessary vendor accounts.

-For many problems and issues where companies don’t have direct experience with solutions they are considering, knowing the approach taken by peers, and having an idea of the results that can be expected, can be valuable so that you can make informed decisions as the basis for process design changes.
-While differences will exist between companies, having first-hand knowledge of the experience of leading peer can be an excellent guide, in addition to being a valuable starting point.
+For many problems and issues where companies don’t have direct experience with solutions, they are considering, knowing the approach taken by peers, and having an idea of the results that can be expected, can be valuable so that you can make informed decisions as the basis for process design changes.
+While differences will exist between companies, having first-hand knowledge of the experience of leading peers can be an excellent guide, in addition to being a valuable starting point.

-Increasing quality of the vendor file using techniques, including a rigorous approval process and cross-charging budget holders for new vendor creation, are examples of approaches member companies may take to address this challenge.
-Direct knowledge and communication between peers can provide valuable insights for how to consider and evaluate alternatives.
+Increasing the quality of the vendor file using techniques, including a rigorous approval process and cross-charging budget holders for new vendor creation, are examples of approaches member companies may take to address this challenge.
+Direct knowledge and communication between peers can provide valuable insights into how to consider and evaluate alternatives.

 Does your company cross-charge the budget holder for new vendor creation?
 What approaches does your company take to both maintain and improve the integrity of the vendor file?

 Who are your peers and how are you collaborating with them?